-3.6 The generator has been installed with an SDMO engine which limits pollutant emissions, meeting the Stage 3A (50Hz/EC Directive) and Tier 3 (60 Hz/USA EPA Standards).
-Furthermore, the generator is installed as a life safety generator, therefore expressly for the purpose of providing power as a result of a power cut or another emergency situation resulting in loss of power to the adjacent housing development.
-Operation of the generator would therefore be very infrequent and only for short periods of time with the exception of occasional maintenance operation when the generator would operate for no more than 15-30 minutes once a week.
+- 3.6 It is proposed to install a diesel generator (FG Wilson, P50-3).
+The generator is installed as a life safety generator, therefore expressly for the purpose of providing power as a result of a power cut or another emergency situation resulting in loss of power to the adjacent housing development.
+Operation of the generator would therefore be very infrequent and only for short periods of time with the exception of occasional servicing when the generator would operate for no more than 15-30 minutes twice a year. - 3.7 Furthermore, the generator will be located top of a five storey building which will aid dispersion of the plume.
+The surrounding properties are generally three / four storeys.

-10 D Laxen and B Marner: Analysis of the relationship between 1-hour and annual mean nitrogen dioxide at UK roadside and kerbside monitoring sites (July 2003).
+9 D Laxen and B Marner: Analysis of the relationship between 1-hour and annual mean nitrogen dioxide at UK roadside and kerbside monitoring sites (July 2003).

-3.7 Based on the information above and relatively small capacity of the plant, it is considered very unlikely that operation of the generator would result in a significant impact on local air quality at locations of relevant exposure.

-3.8 Locations where the annual mean objective applies are also located upwind of the prevailing wind direction, therefore reducing potential impacts.

-3.9 Locations downwind of the prevailing wind are those where only the 1-hour NO_2 objective applies and in these areas concentrations are currently expected to meet the short-term NO_2 objective.
-As the generator would operate so infrequently and for such short periods of time it is considered unlikely that emissions would have a significant impact on short-term concentrations.

-3.10 The impact of the generator is therefore deemed to be negligible in relation to exposure at adjacent sensitive receptors.
+- 3.8 Based on the information above and relatively small capacity of the plant, it is considered very unlikely that operation of the generator would result in a significant impact on local air quality at locations of relevant exposure. - 3.9 Locations where the annual mean objective applies are also located upwind of the prevailing wind direction, therefore reducing potential impacts. - 3.10 Locations downwind of the prevailing wind are those where only the 1-hour NO2 objective applies and in these areas concentrations are currently expected to meet the short-term NO2 objective.
+As the generator would operate so infrequently and for such short periods of time it is considered unlikely that emissions would have a significant impact on short-term concentrations. - 3.11 The impact of the generator is therefore deemed to be negligible in relation to exposure at adjacent sensitive receptors.